 The undersigned are consultants for Stone Consulting, Inc. and are members of the American Academy of Actuaries; they meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion contained herein.

-Respectfully submitted, STONE CONSULTING, INC. Actuaries for the Plan fran H Mm
+Respectfully submitted, STONE CONSULTING, INC. Actuaries for the Plan

-Joan Moreau

-Member, American Academy of Actuaries

-Colin Edga

-Member, American Academy of Actuaries

-Lawrence B. Stone
+Gran H Mr

-Member, American Academy of Actuaries
+Joan Moreau, ASA, FCA, MAAA Member, American Academy of Actuaries Colin Edgar, ASA, MAAA Member, American Academy of Actuaries

-Haurence B. Stone

 Summary of Actuarial Methods and Assumptions